top of page

 Considered Uses

 Respiratory: Care for and prevent respiratory tract infections, bacterial and viral.
 Common cold, cough, sinusitis, tonsillitis, bronchitis, sore throat, allergies.
-May prevent (and may help treat) flu—really good public reviews
+May prevent (and may help treat) flu—Good public reviews

 Cardiovascular: Prevention of heart disease, decreases atherosclerosis, may help lower blood pressure